 Here is a simplified table from Motley Fool (assumes 7% return and a retirement age of 63).

-If you don’t fit neatly into the above scenarios, I like the free calculators available at Investor.gov.
+If you don’t fit neatly into the above scenarios, I like the free calculators available at Investor.gov, and we created a free tool four our newsletter subscribers for estimating their FIRE (Financial Independence / Retire Early) here.
 They are straightforward and easy to use (We’ve partnered with NerdWallet for all your personal finance needs at PaychecksAndBalances.com/Tools).
 How much would our hypothetical Single Person need to save each month assuming an average return of 4, 7, and 10% and a retirement age of 67?Starting at age 25, saving $442/mo ($15/day) lets you retire a millionaire.
 After 35, it jumps to over $900/mo.
 Click To Tweet

 Based on the recommendation in Jean’s original Tweet, this individual should save 1x their income by age 30.
 Therefore, we’ll assume they start working at age 20 to give them a reasonable chance of making some investment contributions prior to age 30.
 If they began at age 20, they would have 47-years to contribute towards retirement in our scenario (age 67).